stefanmoldoveanu23/Disk-Analyzer/README.md

 The requests thread however might need to send a result back to the client, so it is better in this case to create new threads that handle a request.

 If a requests asks for a new analysis, the thread will get an unused ID, it will send te corresponding message to the client, and only then it will send the request to start the analysis.
 The thread doesn't need to wait for the analysis to finish, so it will just close.
+The fork manager, after forking, will send the PID of the new analysis to the result thread, so that the analysis can be suspended, resumed or deleted directly by the request solver thread.

 For all other requests, the thread will solve it by itself.